- Data Utilization

 Understand the trends in sales and profits over the last few years to evaluate whether the company is in a financial position to invest.

-Also, investigate whether investments are being made in our product or service areas based on information such as "investment status by sector" found in public documents.
+Also, investigate whether the company is investing in our product or service areas based on information such as "investment status by sector" found in public documents.

 3. Company Size Data